Eighth Annual Symposium on Language Research at UC Davis

 Submission deadline: March 18, 2022

-If you are interested in presenting, please submit an abstract of no more than 300 words in .pdf format to this Google form*.
+If you are interested in presenting, please submit an abstract of no more than 300 words in .pdf format to www.languagecluster.com/Submit.
 Do not include any identifying information in your abstract or file name.
 Each presentation is limited to 15 minutes, plus an additional five minutes for questions.
-Panels submissions only need to fill up one application form, must include three presentations, and provide a brief justification as to why they form a cohesive panel.
-Each abstract, unless requested otherwise, will be considered for the award for the Most Innovative Research Panel.
-In order to receive award consideration, you must be currently enrolled at a post-secondary institution and submit your abstract by March 26, 2021.
+Panel submissions only need to fill out one application form, must include three presentations, and must provide a brief justification as to why they form a cohesive panel.
+Each abstract, unless requested otherwise, will be considered for the Most Innovative Research Award.
+To be considered for the award, you must currently be enrolled at a post-secondary institution and submit your abstract by March 26, 2021.
 This year, we will be presenting two awards, one to a graduate student presenter and one to an undergraduate student presenter.
 Students that have already completed a PhD will not be eligible for the innovative research award.

-For more details regarding the conference, abstracts, and awards, email us at: email@example.com
+For more details regarding the conference, abstracts, and awards, visit www.languagecluster.com

 Email us at email@example.com or message us on Facebook: m.me/UCDclusterlangres